 \subsection{Preliminary of CS theory}

-Compressive sensing consists of two main steps: sampling/measuring process and reconstructing process.
-Let $\vct{x}$ and $\Phi$ denote a sparse signal of size $1\times n$ and an $m \times n$ measurement/sampling matrix, respectively.
+A CS procedure consists of two main steps: sampling process (measuring process) and reconstructing process.
+Let $\vct{x}$ and $\Fee$ denote a sparse signal of size $n\times 1$ and an $m \times n$ sampling matrix (measurement matrix), respectively.
 Then, the sampling process can be presented as

-where $y$ is the $m$-length measurement vector sampled from $\vct{x}$.
-If signal $\vct{x}$ is not sparse but compressible, the sampling process has to be further deduced from Eq.~(\ref{eq:cs}).
-That is, $y=\Fee x = \Fee \cdot \psi \alpha = \phi \alpha_0 + \upsilon$, where $\upsilon$ represents measurement noise, $\psi$ denotes the sparse transform, $\alpha$ is the coefficient vector in the corresponding transform domain, $\phi=\Fee \psi$, and $\alpha_0$ is considered as a sparse vector approximating to $\alpha$.
-In general, a natural image is not strictly sparse signal, but often approximately sparse in some spare transform domain.
+where $\vct{y}$ is the $m$-length measurement vector sampled from $\vct{x}$.
+If signal $\vct{x}$ is not sparse but compressible or approximately sparse in some transform domain, the sampling process has to be further deduced from Eq.~(\ref{eq:cs}).
+That is, $\vct{y}=\Fee \vct{x} = \Fee \cdot \psi \alpha = \phi \alpha_0 + \upsilon$, where $\upsilon$ represents measurement noise, $\psi$ denotes the sparse transform, $\alpha$ is the coefficient vector in the transform domain, $\phi=\Fee \psi$, and $\alpha_0$ is considered as a sparse vector approximating to $\alpha$.
+In general, a natural image is not strictly sparse signal, but often compressible.